 Climeworks’ agreement with Carbfix ensures the safe storage of the CO₂ through natural underground mineralization.
 The underground basaltic rock formations in Iceland provide the ideal conditions for this process, providing a permanent solution for CO₂ storage.

-The collaborative efforts of these agreements are particularly important as the scale-up of carbon removal is essential to reach the goals of the Paris Climate Agreement, and the continued development of these technologies could prove to be a game-changer in the fight against climate change.
+The collaborative efforts of these agreements are particularly important as the scale-up of carbon removal is essential to achieve the climate goals of the Paris Agreement, and the continued development of these technologies could prove to be a game-changer in the fight against climate change.